-The Kirwan Institute for the Study of Race and Ethnicity was established at The Ohio State University in May 2003 and named for former university president William E. “Brit” Kirwan in recognition of his efforts to champion diversity.
+The Kirwan Institute for the Study of Race and Ethnicity is an interdisciplinary engaged research institute at The Ohio State University established in May 2003.
+It was named for former university president William E. “Brit” Kirwan in recognition of his efforts to champion diversity at OSU.

 Our goal is to connect individuals and communities with opportunities needed for thriving by educating the public, building the capacity of allied social justice organizations, and investing in efforts that support equity and inclusion.
 Here at the Kirwan Institute we do this through research, engagement, and communication.

 Our mission is simple: we work to create a just and inclusive society where all people and communities have opportunity to succeed.